The IIconics: Disbandment (2019–2021)

+Return to NXT (2025–present)

+On the 30 September episode of NXT, The IIconics, which uses the name of The IInspiration, made their return to WWE telelvision in four years along with their first appearance on NXT since 2018, were chosen to be with Team TNA in a 4-on-4 Survivor Series style match at NXT vs. TNA Showdown.

-Impact Wrestling (2021–2022)
+Impact / Total Nonstop Action Wrestling (2021–2022; 2025–present)

 Following their releases, the two confirmed their intention to resume teaming-up outside of WWE, calling themselves a package deal.
 They had also stated in numerous interviews that they were considering their options, and were undecided on if they would sign with Impact Wrestling or All Elite Wrestling.
 In June, the two filed a trademark for The IInspiration name, which indicated their new team name.
 On 27 August, the two announced The IInspiration Tour, marking their return to wrestling.

 At Knockouts Knockdown on 9 October 2021, it was announced that The IInspiration would be making their debut for Impact Wrestling at Bound for Glory, where they defeated Decay (Havok and Rosemary) for the Impact Knockouts Tag Team Championship, becoming the first female team to have won women's tag titles in both Impact Wrestling and WWE in history.
 They retained the titles against Decay at Turning Point.
 At Sacrifice, The IInspiration lost the titles to The Influence (Madison Rayne and Tenille Dashwood), and failed to regain the titles at Rebellion.
 On 27 April 2022, The IInspiration announced that they will be indefinitely stepping away from in-ring action, ending their tenure with Impact Wrestling.

+On 6 June 2025 at Against All Odds, The IInspiration made their return to Impact Wrestling, now known as Total Nonstop Action Wrestling (TNA), confronting TNA Knockouts World Tag Team Champions The Elegance Brand (Ash By Elegance and Heather By Elegance).
+They won the titles for the second time during the TV tapings on September 27, 2025.

 Other media

-Kay and Royce made their video game debut in WWE 2K18.
+McKay and Arneill, as Billie Kay and Peyton Royce respectively, made their video game debut in WWE 2K18.
 They both appeared in its sequels, WWE 2K19, WWE 2K20 and WWE 2K22.

-On 16 May 2021, Royce and Kay launched a comedy and variety podcast titled Off Her Chops.
+On 16 May 2021, McIntosh and McKay launched a comedy and variety podcast titled Off Her Chops.